-The manufacturers establish alignment specs because that’s the result of their experience of what works best, based on average conditions of use.
-But your conditions may not be “average.”
+The manufacturers establish alignment specs based on their experience of what works best with the average conditions of use.
+However, your conditions may not be “average.”
 You may haul much heavier or much lighter loads.
-You may have greater or less road crown along your routes.
+You may have more or less road crown along your routes.
 There are so many operational variables.
-If you think about road crown, for example, it’s trying to push the vehicle off the road onto the shoulder.
-If the vehicle were aligned for a perfectly flat road, the driver would have to be constantly applying force to the steering wheel to keep the vehicle on a crowned road.
-So, alignment specs try to take things like that into account.
+If you think about road crown, for example, it’s trying to push the vehicle off the road and onto the shoulder.
+If the vehicle were aligned for a perfectly flat road, the driver would have to apply constant force to the steering wheel to keep the vehicle on the crowned road.
+The alignment specs try to take things like that into account.

 Why does alignment matter?

-A misaligned vehicle wastes rubber, fuel, driver energy and driver attitude – all at the same time.
-If we consider perfect alignment, where the vehicle and tires are both going in the same direction under load and at normal speeds, a well-aligned truck would waste very little of these things.
+A misaligned vehicle not only wastes rubber and fuel, but can also be a detriment to a driver’s energy and attitude.
+However, when the vehicle and tires are both going in the same direction under load capacity and at normal speeds, the well-aligned truck wastes very few of these things.

 So how do we know if our trucks are truly properly aligned?

 Tire wear is the best indicator.
-Your tires will tell you whether your axles are properly aligned by how long they last.
-Correct inflation pressure and correct alignment are the two biggest factors in long tire life.
+The lifespan of your tires last will tell you whether your axles are properly aligned.
+Correct inflation pressure and alignment are the two biggest factors in tire longevity.

 What should you expect from a proper alignment service?

 Reputable shops employ only certified technicians.
-These shops are clean and orderly and they probably came recommended because they will have a solid reputation.
+These shops are clean and orderly.
+They probably came recommended because they have a solid reputation.
 A good alignment shop will give you a “Before and After” report that compares settings.
 In addition to the report, drivers should expect a test drive to look for any change in handling or road feel.